Laragear/SubscriptionsDemo/README.md

 ### Plan subscribers limit

-Plans can also be limited by a number of subscribers.
-For example, we can limit the number of subscriptions for a given Plan using `limitedTo()` and the amount of subscriptions to hold.
+Plans can have a limited number of subscriptions.
+For example, we may set a "Premium" to not have more than 10 Subscriptions using `limitedTo()`.

 ```php
 use Laragear\Subscriptions\Facades\Plan;